Before summer arrives, take some time to bring your home up to speed with these top spring maintenance tasks for May.

 Again, if you don’t feel comfortable with any of these steps, hire a pro.

-Pulling the barbecue out of winter hibernation involves a lot more than just turning on the gas.
+Top maintenance tasks for May include pulling the barbecue out of winter hibernation, but that involves a lot more than just turning on the gas.
 On the plus side, your efforts will mean tastier, better-cooked food, less wasted fuel, and a barbecue that lasts a lot longer.
 You should also give the barbexue a thorough cleaning a couple of times during barbecue season.

 One of the best, step-by-step guides is this one from Cuisinart.
 It covers everything from cleaning the grill housing to getting long service from the cooking grates by cleaning and seasoning them properly.
 Follow the guide in conjunction with the owners’ manual that came with your own barbecue, and you’ll be ready to enjoy great food all summer.